-- Producing your requirements and ITT documentation can take from a few weeks to several months, depending on the complexity of the goods and services.
+- producing your requirements and ITT documents can take from a few weeks to several months, depending on the complexity of the goods and services.

-- The time between starting a further competition and delivery will depend on the complexity of your requirements and the number of bids you need to evaluate.
-You should allow at least 6 – 8 weeks to complete your further competition process.
+- the time between starting a further competition and delivery will depend on the complexity of your requirements and the number of bids you need to evaluate.
+You should allow at least 6 to 8 weeks to complete your further competition process.

-- If you are running a further competition that is assisted by a CCS call-off team, there is a 30 working day service level agreement: 10 days to prepare tender documentation; 10 days for suppliers to submit responses; 10 days to evaluate responses and recommend an award.
+- if you are running a further competition that is assisted by a CCS call-off team, there is a 30 working day service level agreement: 10 days to prepare tender documents; 10 days for suppliers to submit responses; 10 days to evaluate responses and recommend an award.

 - thorough, open and fair method to find the best price for complex requirements